icolomina/home_purchase/README.md

+# Deprecated
+This repository has been deprecated.
+New repository is: https://github.com/icolomina/soroban-contracts

 # home_purchase
 This soroban smart contract contains the rules to manage a house purchase between a buyer and a seller.